calaldees/KaraKara/browser2/README.md

 State is updated in two ways:

-- Actions - functions which take a `State` as input and return a modified `State` as output.
+- Actions - functions which take a `State` as input and return a modified `State` as output, normally linked to an onclick handler.
   - Eg `<li onclick={(state) => ({...state, track_id: 'abcd'})}>MyTrack</li>` -
-    "When I click this track name, update state so that it's the same as it was except for track_id"
+    "When I click this track name, update state so that it's the same as it was except for state.track_id being abcd"
-- Subscriptions - functions which listen for external things (eg websocket activity) and update the state.
-  - In this case we mostly listen on the MQTT channel `/karakara/rooms/<roomname>/commands` - each time the room gets a command, we fetch the current queue state from `/queue/<roomname>/queue_items.json`

-In the future we could replace "broadcast a command, which triggers JSON fetch over HTTP" with "broadcast JSON"
+- An MQTT subscription (in `src/subs.tsx`) to topics under `/karakara/room/<roomname>/...`:
+  - `queue` - JSON, each update goes to `state.queue`
+  - `settings` - JSON, each update goes to `state.settings`
+  - `notifications` - Text, each message is turned into a notification

 ## Dev Setup